luanon404/seledroid/readme.md

 Stop update
 -----------

-I really want to upgrade it but my current knowledge doesn't allow it, this is 100% my self build, I hope you guys like it, thanks for visiting :)
+I really want to upgrade it but my current knowledge doesn't allow it, this is 100% my self build, I hope you guys like it, just use this code to continue, its free, thanks :)

 Support
 -------